 Named to his position on February 4, 2010, McPherson joined Seattle after 11 years with the Denver Broncos, most recently serving as their tight ends coach from 2007-08.
 Before being named to that position, he spent four years (2003-06) as quarterbacks coach for the Broncos and also served as an offensive assistant (1999-2002) and defensive assistant (1998).

-In their Super Bowl XLVIII winning season, Miller and Willson combined for 53 receptions for 659 and six touchdowns, with a career-high tying five coming from Miller.
+In their Super Bowl XLVIII winning season, Zach Miller and Luke Willson combined for 53 receptions for 659 and six touchdowns, with a career-high tying five coming from Miller.

 In 2004, Plummer set a Broncos single-season record for passing yards (4,089) while tying the team’s record for most touchdown passes (27) in a season and directing the AFC’s No. 3 pass offense (249.9 ypg).
 Additionally, the signal-caller posted 499 passing yards against the Falcons (10/31/04) for the highest single-game total in franchise history.